Travel Hack -Travel Light

 Packing – Saving Space, Weight, Time, Money, and The Earth

 Weight and space in luggage while traveling these days can be huge considerations.
-If you plan an international trip sailing for 14 days, add the element of real estate consideration.
+If you plan an international trip, sailing for 14 days, add the element of real estate consideration.

-In preparation for my trips especially sailing, I seriously consider luggage, weight, real estate, comfort, fashion, and cost.
+In preparation for my trips, especially sailing, I seriously consider luggage, weight, real estate, comfort, fashion, and cost.
 I have seen a shift in my overall mentality regarding packing, being the fashionista that I am, and trying to balance sporting day wear of practical sailing clothes combined with clothing of a casual but somewhat fashionable flair for day touring and night dinners.
 OH, did I also mention SHOES?
-Shoes are a space/weight killer too.
+Shoes are a space/weight killer, too.

 Let’s get packing …

 #1 LIQUIDS Can be MESSY – For a very long time, I overpacked my liquids.
 Liquids consume weight & space, not to mention the potential exploding bottle factor.
-Hence the starting point for
+Hence, the starting point for

-Silicone, and Sulfate Free and made for all hair types (women & men).
+Silicone- and Sulfate Free and made for all hair types (women & men).
 The shampoo is 3 oz, and the conditioner is 2 oz. and contains between 50-75 shampoos.
-They have a variety of fragrances and I selected the Vanilla Coconut fragrance.
+They have a variety of fragrances, and I selected the Vanilla Coconut fragrance.

-#2 Next was body wash.
+#2.
+Next was body wash.
 When I think of body wash, I think LIQUID!
-I am still on a NO LIQUID mission so let’s look for an alternative.
+I am still on a NO LIQUID mission, so let’s look for an alternative.
 When sailing, you live in an environment where having both hands free is essential, EVEN while showering.
-Sail takes us to many ports of call and typically we dock at yacht clubs along the journey.
+Sail takes us to many ports of call, and typically, we dock at yacht clubs along the journey.
 These clubs provide shower facilities but lack the luxury of “shelf space to place all your toiletries.
 Again, I look for a BAR solution that is lightweight & NOT LIQUID!
 Soap on the rope seems so yesterday, but it is a solution.
 Not so easy to find, so I created my soap on the rope hack.
 I went to the local store that always has lovely handmade soaps and purchased a bar of soap with a light and fresh fragrance.
 I took the corkscrew from my wine opener and bored a hole through the middle of the bar.
 Handmade soaps tend to be very soft, making this easy without cracking the bar in half.
-I used a simple piece of paracord and attached this to the bar leaving the rope long and super functional.
+I used a simple piece of paracord and attached it to the bar, leaving the rope long and super functional.
 TADA box# 2 checked.

 #3 – The Shower Hack – While in wet facilities, I want to hang up my personal items and also be able to have them dry quickly.
 My solution for consolidating personal shower items is durable Mesh Nylon Drawstring Bags (11.7 х7.7 inches).
 A set of 5 cost me $8.79.
-These handy bags allows me to take everything I need to the marina shower facilities in a compact bag.
+These handy bags allow me to take everything I need to the marina shower facilities in a compact bag.

 #4 Enough or Too Many Clothes – Keeping it Real and Clean – How do you keep your packing to a manageable limit when traveling for 18 days?
 Well, you can pack a lot and pay extra for

-Now let’s go Sailing
+Now let’s go Sailing.

 If you like my HACK, please subscribe to my blog and be sure to leave a review.